AnyFetch/box.provider.anyfetch.com/README.md

 For images, we use Tesseract, a free OCR reader, to extract content.

 Finally, every piece of data is put into ElasticSearch for fast and accurate querying.

+## About the tests
+Test suite is quite poor, but Box.com API forbids using the same `refresh_token` twice, so you need to request a new set of tokens every time you want to run the tests.
+The only alternative is to write tests with the access_token, but they'll break after an hour :(

+We spoke with the Box staff, thay said they may add a developer refresh_token with infinite lifespan... can't wait.